 Wang Bing at the Harvard Film Archive.
 (Unpublished).

 On Friday, November 9, Wang Bing presented Mrs. Fang (2017) at the Harvard Film Archive.
 As a documentary filmmaker associated with the New Chinese Documentary Movement, Bing’s works have focused on poverty, labor, rural and industrial life in China.
 Having webbed these thematic contents with emotionally charged narratives in films such as Tie Xi Qu (West of the Tracks), Bing has emerged as a triumphant director of the New Chinese Documentary Movement.
 Developed in the late 1980s, the New Chinese Documentary Movement acted as a catalyst against state-produced films and documentaries.
 The first phase of the movement focused on a representing and recognizing the marginalized classes of China.
-The second phase pursued creative expressions of filmmakers as they developed personal styles and aesthetic ingenuities.1 Syntheses of these two objectives are reflected in Wang Bing’s cinematic portraits of Three Sisters (2012),which won the Orizzonti Award at the 69th Venice International Film Festival and ‘Til Madness Do Us Part (2013),which premiered at the festival the following year.
-As precursors of the Fifth Generation, whose films are notably focused on social reality, “individualism, and market-oriented opportunism,” the New Chinese Documentary Movement has found its course within the international film scene with their stylistic productions of low budget personal films.
+The second phase pursued creative expressions of filmmakers as they developed personal styles and aesthetic ingenuities.1 A synthesis of these two objectives is reflected in Wang Bing’s cinematic portraits of Three Sisters (2012),which won the Orizzonti Award at the 69th Venice International Film Festival and ‘Til Madness Do Us Part (2013),which premiered at the festival the following year.
 (Read more...)

 Sensous Experiences with Art on The Margins: American Outsider Art at Tufts University.
 Boston Art Review.